-The AUK Finance Department will place a "Finance Hold" on those students who fail to meet their financial obligations to AUK, including on-time payment of their respective payment plan.
+The AUK Office of Finance will place a "Finance Hold" on those students who fail to meet their financial obligations to AUK, including on-time payment of their respective payment plan.
 A hold prevents students from, among other things, collecting their AUK transcripts and registering for future classes.

-DIVISION OF STUDENT AFFAIRS
+5. DIVISION OF STUDENT AFFAIRS

-WHERE UNIVERSITY COMES TO LIFE MISSION OBJECTIVES OFFICE OF THE VICE PRESIDENT FOR STUDENT AFFAIRS (VPSA)
+WHERE UNIVERSITY COMES TO LIFE MISSION OBJECTIVES OFFICE OF THE VICE PRESIDENT FOR

+STUDENT AFFAIRS (VPSA)

-HOLISTIC STUDENT ENGAGEMENT CO-CURRICULAR TRANSCRIPT INTERNATIONAL PROGRAMS
+HOLISTIC STUDENT EXPERIENCE CO-CURRICULAR TRANSCRIPT INTERNATIONAL PROGRAMS